geotools/geotools/docs/user/library/main/geometry.rst

 ISO 19107 Geometry
 ^^^^^^^^^^^^^^^^^^

 The ``gt-opengis`` project provides interfaces for ISO Geometry interfaces, we make use of them day in and day out for transforming ``DirectPositions`` as described in the referencing module.

-ISO 19107 also defines ``TransfineSet`` of which GeoTools has two implementations:
+ISO 19107 also defines ``TransfineSet`` of which GeoTools has currently no implementation for.

-* ``unsupported/jts-wrapper``
-* ``unsupported/geometry``

-As indicated by their unsupported status neither has past our QA checks at this time.

 * What about JTS Topology Suite?